exploreborders/LocalRAG/README.md

 - **Web Interface**: Modern Streamlit UI for querying, document management, and analytics
 - **Auto-Initialization**: System initializes automatically on first use - no manual setup required
 - **Redis Caching**: High-performance LLM response caching with 172.5x speedup (3.45s → 0.02s) for repeated queries
+- **Multilingual Responses**: LLM answers in the same language as user queries with explicit language enforcement
 - **Scalable Architecture**: Designed for production use with proper database indexing
 - **Performance Optimized**: 91.7% language detection accuracy, 27.8ms average response time